GoogleCloudPlatform/config-validator/docs/user_guide.md

 First click on this [link](https://console.cloud.google.com/cloudshell/open?cloudshell_image=gcr.io/graphite-cloud-shell-images/terraform:latest&cloudshell_git_repo=https://github.com/forseti-security/policy-library.git) to open a new Cloud Shell session.
-The Cloud Shell session has Terraform pre-installed and the policy library repository cloned.
+The Cloud Shell session has Terraform pre-installed and the Policy Library repository cloned.
 Once you have the session open, the next step is to copy over the sample IAM domain restriction
 constraint: